Society of Mayflower Descendants of SC (SMDSC) 2023 Gilman Montgomery French Scholarship

 Middle and High School Division: Students may choose from the two options below.
 If choosing to write an essay, we strongly encourage submission to your local, regional, and/or state NHD competition.
 All applicants are strongly encouraged to work with their history and/or ELA teacher(s).

-• A. Essay (1500-2500 words): refer to Section 6.1 Paper, A1-A5, pp. 22-24 of the NHD Contest Rule Book.
-Include the Title Page and Annotated Bibliography as described in section 5.2, Rules 15-20, pp. 18-21 of the NHD Contest Rule Book.
+• A. Essay (1500-2500 words): refer to the NHD Contest Rule Book.
+Include the Title Page and Annotated Bibliography as described in the NHD Contest Rule Book.

-College/Continuing Ed Division: Students should write an essay which relates to the theme.
+College/Continuing Ed Division: Students should write an essay which relates to the NHD theme.
 The GMF scholarship follows the same rules as the NHD Paper Category:

-Essay shall be 1500-2500 words: refer to Section 6.1 Paper, A1-A5, pp. 22-24 of the NHD Contest Rule Book.
-Include the Title Page and Annotated Bibliography as described in section 5.2, Rules 15-20, pp. 18-21 of the NHD Contest Rule Book.
+Essay shall be 1500-2500 words: refer to the NHD Contest Rule Book.
+Include the Title Page and Annotated Bibliography as described in the NHD Contest Rule Book.

 Other requirements: All submissions must have a cover sheet which includes: (1) contact information for the applicant (and for all group members, if applicable); name, best phone number, and mailing address are required.
 (2) For MS and HS, please include the name and contact information for your teacher/advisor.
 (3) Indication of the Division you are submitting to (MS, HS, or College).
 (4) Group projects must include a statement from all group members agreeing to the submission.